ThomasAndrewMacLean/bothrs/README.md

 - add build and deployment to travis.yml

 `if you've got the travis cli installed you can run travis lint .travis.yml to check the yml file`

+## Svelte
+- used these plugins for vscode
+    - fivethree.vscode-svelte-snippets
+    - jamesbirtles.svelte-vscode